BEST CHOCOLATE CHIP COOKIE CONTEST ***Special Contest for 2023***

-HERDSMAN award for Beef, Sheep, Swine, Dairy, and Horses (see section regarding Herdsman Awards) presented by Becker County Fair Association.
+HERDSMAN award for Beef, Sheep, Swine, Dairy, and Horses (see the section regarding Herdsman Awards) presented by Becker County Fair Association.

 CHAMPION SHOWMANSHIP AWARD for each of the following areas: Beef, Sheep, Swine & Dairy presented by the Becker County Fair Association to the top FFA Showman.
-SPECIAL NOTE: All entries for FFA Livestock to be exhibited at the State Fair must have been in by July 1 to the Agricultural Education Instructor (FFAers do not have to win at county fair to be eligible for State Fair).
+SPECIAL NOTE: All entries for FFA Livestock to be exhibited at the State Fair must have been in by July 1 to the Agricultural Education Instructor (FFAers do not have to win at the county fair to be eligible for State Fair).

-GRAND CHAMPION LIVESTOCK SHOWMANSHIP AWARD is open to all 4-H & FFA Livestock exhibitor.
+GRAND CHAMPION LIVESTOCK SHOWMANSHIP AWARD is open to all 4-H & FFA Livestock exhibitors.
 Rules: Award open to 4-H & FFA Livestock Exhibitors.
-To enter the Grand Championship Showmanship Contest, you must place first in showmanship in either beef, dairy, swine or sheep in either 4-H or FFA.
+To enter the Grand Championship Showmanship Contest, you must place first in showmanship in either beef, dairy, swine, or sheep in either 4-H or FFA.
 The judge will then select the top FFA & 4-H showman in each division, and then select the top showman in each livestock class.
 The four finalists will compete by showing all four classes of livestock in a rotation fashion.
 The judges will then select the Grand Champion.
 A traveling trophy with plaque is presented the next year over a ten-year period.

 CENTURY FARM AWARDS: